microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/Patient?_lastUpdated=2022-04-21
 ```

+### Searching with `POST`

-You can also call the FHIR search API with `POST`, which is useful if the query string is too long or if the query contains Personal Health Information (PHI) that must be concealed.
-To search using `POST`, the search parameters are delivered in JSON in the body of the request.
+You can also call the FHIR search API with `POST`, which is useful if the query string is too long or if the query contains Personal Health Information (PHI).
+To search using `POST`, the search parameters are formatted in JSON in the body of the request.
+In this challenge, we will not be using `POST` API calls for searches, but we have included a sample API call in the FHIR Search collection in Postman to demonstrate how to query with `POST`.
+When you get to Step 2 in this challenge, try the `POST Step 2 - List Patient by ID using POST` call in the FHIR Search collection.

+### FHIR Search responses

 When a search request is successful, if it's a single-instance search (e.g., `GET {{fhirurl}}/Patient/123`), you'll receive a Resource instance in return (formatted in JSON).
 If it's a request for more than one Resource instance or a query formed with search parameters, you’ll receive a FHIR `Bundle` response containing the search results (also formatted in JSON).
 If the search request fails, you’ll find the error details in the `"OperationOutcome"` part of the response.